How to get a mortgage if you’re self employed

 The information you’ll need to supply varies depending on the mortgage lender you choose, but it usually includes:

-- Your financial accounts: These will need to be certified by an accountant and most lenders ask for at least two years of accounts.
+• Your financial accounts: These will need to be certified by an accountant and most lenders ask for at least two years of accounts.
+If your business performed poorly in the past two or three years, you can also submit accounts from more successful, but less recent years.

-- Your bank statements: This usually needs to cover at least the last six months, and include your current accounts, credit cards and business accounts.
+• Your bank statements: For the last six months at least.
+They should include current accounts, credit cards and business accounts.
+Ensure your personal and business accounts are kept separate.

 You’ll also need to supply the usual identification documents to prove your identity during your application.